aws-samples/cognito-auth-function/README.md

-## My Project

-TODO: Fill this README out!

-Be sure to:

-* Change the title in this README
-* Edit your repository description on GitHub
+## Cognito Auth Function

+Use this function to authorize users into your application

 ## Security